Beneath the Peaks: The Glacier Express Across Switzerland

 Best Season to Ride The Glacier Express

-The Glacier Express operates most of the year, pausing only for track maintenance from mid-October to early December, and each season reshapes the view beyond the panoramic windows.
+The Glacier Express operates most of the year, pausing only for track maintenance from mid-October to early December, with service resuming in mid-December.
+Each season reshapes the view beyond the panoramic windows.
 The Glacier Express runs in both directions in daylight throughout the year, except for this brief maintenance period in autumn.
-Winter cloaks the Swiss Alps in monochrome clarity: lakes freeze into mirrored slate, forests glint with hoarfrost, and the train usually runs two departures a day, both of which should be booked at least three months ahead.
+During the winter season, the Swiss Alps are cloaked in monochrome clarity: lakes freeze into mirrored slate, forests glint with hoarfrost, and the train usually runs two departures a day, both of which should be booked at least three months ahead.
 Spring follows with snowmelt waterfalls that streak granite walls and brighten pastures; afternoon light during these months deepens the chalk-white folds of the Rhine Gorge.
-Summer offers the longest daylight of the timetable, revealing every contour of green valley and alpine hiking trail, yet its popularity means Excellence Class seats can vanish weeks in advance.
+Summer offers the longest daylight of the year, revealing every contour of green valley and alpine hiking trail, yet its popularity means Excellence Class seats can vanish weeks in advance.
 By September, autumn replaces glare with gold as larch forests burnish the Engadin slopes, and cooler air settles over quieter platforms before service pauses in mid-October.
-Photographers gravitate to winter for stark contrasts and to summer for extended light, while slow-travel devotees often favor the quieter shoulder months when reservations are easier and carriages feel unhurried.
+Photographers gravitate to the winter season for stark contrasts and to summer for extended light, while slow-travel devotees often favor the quieter shoulder months when reservations are easier, and carriages feel unhurried.

 Winter Trips and Activities